C-fig/hello-world/README.md

-# hello-world I am new to this
+# hello-world I am new to this.
-and I love tacos
+I love tacos